wtchen/datatools-ui/docs/user/editor/patterns.md

 **Note**: the last three advanced editing modes should only be used when creating routes in new areas where stops don't already exist.

-## Tutorial Video: Creating Patterns
+## Tutorial Video: Editing Patterns
 The following video demonstrates the steps for editing patterns, as outlined above.

 <iframe